rcy0228/azure-spring-cloud-training/03-configure-monitoring/README.md

 ![Diagnostic Settings](media/01-diagnostic-settings.png)

-- Click on "Add diagnostic setting" and configure your instance to send all its logs to the Log analytics workspace that we just created.
+2. Click on "Add diagnostic setting" and configure your instance to send all its logs to the Log analytics workspace that we just created.
   - Name : write-to-log-analytics
-- Fill in the rest of the values as shown here and click "Save".
+  - Fill in the rest of the values as shown below and click "Save".

 ![Send logs to the log analytics workspace](media/log-analytics-setting.png)